fairdirect/foodrescue-app/README.md

         * **If you use another desktop environment:** Change the icon theme in the ways your desktop environment wants it to be done.
 Qt applications should pick up this change.
         * **If nothing else works:** Install the Qt5 Configuration Tool (`sudo apt install qt5ct`) and in tab "Icon Theme" select "Breeze".

+9. **Install the database.** Since we installed the food rescue database in the desktop development setup already, we only have to symlink it now into the `src/android/assets/` directory.
+That will cause it to be included as a file when `make create-apk` creates the Android APK package later.
+And we'll not have yet another version of the database to keep up to date.

+    ```
+    ln -s /path/to/your/foodrescue-content.sqlite3 src/android/assets/
+    ```

-9. **Adapt the makefile.** Due to open issues with the build process, right now you have to adapt `src/CMakeLists.txt` to your system as follows:
+10. **Adapt the makefile.** Due to open issues with the build process, right now you have to adapt `src/CMakeLists.txt` to your system as follows:

     * In `set(foodrescue_EXTRA_LIBS …)` adapt the path to `libQt5Concurrent.so` for your system.